mattermost/mattermost-developer-documentation/site/content/contribute/desktop/_index.md

 ---
-title: "Desktop App"
+title: "Desktop app"
-heading: "Contribute to the Mattermost Desktop App"
+heading: "Contribute to the Mattermost desktop app"
 description: "The Mattermost desktop app is an Electron wrapper around the web app project.
 It lives in the mattermost/desktop repository."
 date: 2018-01-02T10:36:34-05:00
 weight: 7